Durable carbon removal (CDR)

 Kenya

-Kenya-based Octavia Carbon – the Global South’s first Direct Air Capture company – designs, builds and deploys DAC technology.
-Their DAC approach uniquely leverages Kenya’s geothermal energy, geology, talent and lower cost of production to radically accelerate DAC down the cost curve.
+Kenya-based Octavia Carbon – the Global South’s first Direct Air Capture (DAC) company – designs, builds and deploys DAC technology that uniquely leverages Kenya’s geothermal energy, geology & talent to radically accelerate DAC down the cost curve.
+Their vision is to make Kenya the leading DAC hub storing the CO₂ permanently underground in Kenya's basaltic geology.

 Durable carbon removal (CDR)